Klaus (film): Plot

-Noticing that Klaus's toy supply is running out, Jesper tries persuading Klaus to make more toys in time for Christmas, but Klaus refuses; when Jesper happens upon a keepsake of Klaus's late wife Lydia, Klaus forces him away.
+Noticing that Klaus's toy supply is running out, Jesper tries persuading Klaus to make more toys in time for Christmas, but Klaus refuses.
+When Jesper happens upon a keepsake of Klaus's late wife Lydia, Klaus forces him away.
 Motivated by Márgu, a Sámi girl who can't write or speak in Norwegian, Jesper works with Alva to help Márgu write a letter asking for a sled, which he then attempts to build alone.
 Seeing Jesper's effort, Klaus reconciles with him and the two finish the sled.
 Upon delivering it and seeing Márgu's joy, Jesper is genuinely moved.
-Klaus reveals he had made the toys for the children he and Lydia hoped to have but could not conceive before she grew sick and died.
+Klaus reveals he had made the toys for the children he and Lydia hoped to have but could not conceive.
 He agrees to the Christmas plan, and Márgu arrives with the rest of her people to help.
 As the town and Jesper's relationship with Alva flourish, Jesper finds himself conflicted about whether to leave Smeerensburg.

 Meanwhile, family elders Aksel Ellingboe and Tammy Krum form a temporary truce to stop Jesper and Klaus so the families can resume their feud.
 Together, they discover Jesper's initial motive and forge enough letters to meet well over his target.
 Jesper's father arrives on Christmas Eve to congratulate his son, inadvertently revealing Jesper's scheme to his friends.
 Just before they leave town, Jesper's father notices his son's remorse; after a private talk, he allows Jesper to stay.
 Jesper tries to stop the elders and their angry mob from destroying the Christmas toys, resulting in a chase during which Aksel's daughter Magdalone and Tammy's son Olaf fall in love.
-Tammy seemingly destroys the toys; however, Alva and Klaus had already replaced the toys with decoys after the town's children warned them of the mob's ambush.
-Still, Jesper's actions have redeemed him to Klaus and Alva, and they then deliver the Christmas presents to the town.
+Tammy seemingly destroys the toys, however, Alva and Klaus had already replaced the toys with decoys after the town's children warned them of the mob's ambush.
+Still, Jesper's actions have redeemed him to Klaus and Alva, and they then deliver the presents to the town.

-Magdalone and Olaf are married, ending their families' feud much to the elders' annoyance.
+Magdalone and Olaf marry, ending their families' feud.
 Jesper marries Alva and they raise two children.
 He and Klaus continue to deliver presents in Smeerensburg and beyond for eleven years.
-On the twelfth year, Klaus mysteriously disappears.
-Every subsequent Christmas Eve, Jesper waits for Klaus, who returns every year to deliver toys across the world.
+On the twelfth year, Klaus notices mystical winds calling to him.
+He announces that he's joining his wife and walks towards the forest where he disappears.
+Every subsequent Christmas Eve, Jesper waits to see Klaus, who returns every year to deliver toys across the world.